metno/S-ENDA-documentation/source/doi_howto.rst

 Preparing a Dataset
 ===================
-Below, the steps required to prepare and expose a dataset are briefly overviewed, together with the steps necessary to have a DOI assigned by METNO's DOI registration agency, i.e. DataCite.
+Below, the steps required to prepare and expose a dataset are briefly overviewed, together with the steps necessary to have a DOI assigned by MET Norway's DOI registration agency, i.e. DataCite.
 The focus here is on netCDF data.
 Guidance on how to create datasets in netCDF format can be found online, and will not be included in this documentation.

 Supplying the right Metadata